Challenges ahead: Key issues facing Pakistan's next leader

-Whoever becomes Pakistan's next prime minister following Sunday's dissolution of the national assembly faces a raft of challenges.
+Whoever becomes Pakistan's next prime minister following the dismissal of Imran Khan Sunday will inherit the same issues that bedevilled the former international cricket star.

-The president dissolved the assembly just hours after the deputy speaker declined to accept a no-confidence motion that would likely have seen Prime Minister Imran Khan booted from office, meaning the country will go to the polls within 90 days.

-A poorly performing economy, rising militancy and shaky relations with former allies will be top of the agenda for the next administration, which will be formed after elections that must be held within three months.
+A poorly performing economy, rising militancy and shaky relations with former allies will be top of the agenda for the next administration.

 The incoming government will need to stave off "multiple challenges on domestic and foreign relations levels", said Professor Jaffar Ahmed, director of the Institute of Historical and Social Research.